-19 Exam fees
+16 Exam fees

-20 Pre-AP program and professional development
+17 Pre-AP program and professional development

-Enroll students in AP courses through an online/distance learning provider.22 When an AP course audit administrator selects a vendor through the AP Course Audit Website, providers that have completed the AP Course Audit are listed.
-This process ensures that the provider is an authorized AP course distance learning provider.

-Students of color: Many of same strategies that assist rural and small schools in building their AP enrollments also have been proven to assist students of color in enrolling and succeeding in AP courses and on the AP exams.23

-- Develop a curriculum pathway that includes AP preparation content to increase the number of students qualified to register. - Have teachers participate in pre-AP professional development24 and integrate the content and strategies into the curriculum pathway leading to AP courses, starting as early as middle school. - Offer summer courses to encourage first-time AP students to learn the mindset and skills they will need to be successful in AP classes.
-These courses should not be a gateway or required pre-requisite courses for enrollment but rather should assist students in academic foundations necessary for enhancing success in AP courses and easing the transition into AP classes. - Engage teachers and school counselors to work with individual students to give them an accurate understanding of each AP course's requirements and encourage them to consider these challenging courses whenever possible to help the student explore interests and prepare for the rigors of college.
+- c.
+Encourage teachers to apply for an AP Rural Fellows Scholarship.
+18 - d.
+Enroll students in AP courses through an online/distance learning provider.
+When an AP course audit administrator selects a vendor through the AP Course Audit Website, providers that have completed the AP Course Audit are listed.
+This process ensures that the provider is an authorized AP course distance learning provider. - Students of color: Many of the same strategies that assist rural and small schools in building their AP enrollments also have been proven to assist students of color in enrolling and succeeding in AP courses and on the AP exams.20 - a.
+Develop a curriculum pathway that includes AP preparation content to increase the number of students qualified to register. - b.
+Have teachers participate in pre-AP professional development21 and integrate the content and strategies into the curriculum pathway leading to AP courses, starting as early as middle school. - c.
+Offer summer courses to encourage first-time AP students to learn the mindset and skills they will need to be successful in AP classes.
+These courses should not be a gateway or required pre-requisite courses for enrollment but rather should assist students in academic foundations necessary for enhancing success in AP courses and easing the transition into AP classes. - d.
+Engage teachers and school counselors to work with individual students to give them an accurate understanding of each AP course's requirements and encourage them to consider these challenging courses whenever possible to help the student explore interests and prepare for the rigors of college.

-Student Supports
+H. Student Supports